 Section 5.1 Political Posters

-- The Committee accept the validity of the argument presented by College which outline the reasons why posters advocating any political cause or party should not be displayed by any member or members of the
+- The Committee accept the validity of the argument presented by College which outlines the reasons why posters advocating any political cause or party should not be displayed by any member or members of the college.